Customer Service Transformation

 Customer service often evokes passionate response in people as they immediately reflect upon a recent terrible experience they’ve had or perhaps an ongoing issue they’re still battling with.

-Think of a healthcare provider, insurance company, cable or utility company or even a recent travel experience, and most of us can point to something obvious that we feel has not changed on the service front in the last 20 years.
-Very often we hear complaints about the customer service experience getting continuously worse and how “in the old days” it used to be better.
+Most of us can name an evident service aspect that hasn’t changed in the previous 20 years whether we think of a medical provider, insurance business, broadband or utility company, or even a recent trip experience.
+We frequently hear concerns about how the quality of customer service has been declining and how, “back in the day,” things were different.
 For instance, it used to be easier to contact companies – today, try finding a phone number to contact a provider on their website or on the Internet, and more often than not it will take you 5-10 minutes to find it (if you’re lucky).

-It’s interesting that with talk of digital transformation all around us, customer service still struggles to keep up and offer us the kind of service experiences that we get in other aspects of our consumer lives (dare I say Amazon!).
+It’s fascinating that despite the widespread discussion of digital transformation, customer service is still having trouble keeping up and providing us with the same level of customer care that we receive from other areas of our consumer lives (dare I say Amazon!).
 Evidence would suggest that service has not kept pace in terms of technology advances that drive improvement and increased customer loyalty.
 Research shows a number of trends and changes in consumer behavior and expectations that make the customer service experience an area ripe for true digital transformation.

 Below I’ll detail some of the trends that have come together to drive this opportunity for business and how you should think about them as it relates to a chatbot strategy that can greatly enhance the AI customer service experience.

-1. Create a consistent customer service experience across multiple digital channels.
+1. Create a unified digital consumer experience across all platforms.
 Your customers are all there!

 Messaging has become the medium of choice for consumers in their day-to-day communications (especially that way too-oft mentioned segment, millennials.)
 The market has seen a steady rise in messaging apps to the point where they are the preferred communication channel.